 Obviously you could just keep working remotely from home, but chances are, sooner or later you’re going to want to take things to the next level.

-You might look at buying a sailboat and working your way around the world (like me), or moving into a caravan and driving yourself around the country (I can recommend that too).
+You might look at buying a sailboat and working your way around the world (like me), or moving into a campervan or motorhome and driving yourself around the country (I can recommend that too).

 You might want to shift to the country, or the beach, downsize and spend more time with family.

-Or you could choose to sell up, fill a backpack (or two) and book a flight to somewhere brighter (assuming this Covid craziness settles down).
+Or you could choose to sell up, fill a backpack (or two) and book a flight to somewhere brighter.
 There is amazing freedom in earning a living while you explore the world, and if you are creative and dedicated, you are bound to succeed.

-Given the shift that has taken place since Covid-19 sent us home, there really is no limit to the kinds of jobs that can be tackled remotely too.
+Given the shift that has taken place since those dreaded Covid-19 years, there really is no limit to the kinds of jobs that can be tackled remotely too.

 Even the most hands-on occupations like medicine, teaching, construction and transportation all offer opportunities for skilled workers keen to contribute and work digitally.
 All it takes is a flexible, free-thinking boss or clients, and a touch of daring on your part.